Jim Taylor, CEO - 2C Tech

 Levent Akduman, MD, FASRS , CEO - Staphyloma Support Device

-LA Eye, LLC has the patented product, Staphyloma Support Device (SSD), also known as Titanium Macular Buckle, in development for application in various stages of pathologic myopia.
+LA Eye, LLC has the patent-pending product, Staphyloma Support Device (SSD), also known as Titanium Macular Buckle, in development for application in various stages of pathologic myopia.
 SSD is designed to address the anatomic root cause of the problem in pathologic myopia helping to reshape the contours of the posterior sclera to a more natural form and reduce the axial length so to treat or prevent blinding myopic maculopathy.
 An additional gain appears to be the reduction of the refractive error at least up to 18 diopters.

 Samarendra Mohanty , PhD, Co-Founder, President & Chief Scientific Officer - Nanoscope Therapeutics